8 Houses Built Just for Spite

 Another disputed inheritance between brothers resulted in the Skinny House.
 One brother reportedly built a large house on land he shared with his brother.
 When the second brother returned from serving in the military, he built this skinny house to block the sunlight from his brother's house.
 The four-story house is wider in the front than in the back.

-6. The Sam Kee Building in Vancouver, BC
+5. The Sam Kee Building // Vancouver, Canada